The Menu-Size Complexity of Revenue Approximation: A Small Menu for Item Pricing

-It remains to analyze the revenue from the compound auction, which is, by linearity of expectation, the sum of the revenues from the separate auctions held for each of the buckets.
+It remains to analyze the revenue from the compound mechanism, which is, by linearity of expectation, the sum of the revenues from the separate mechanisms held for each of the buckets.